Do you consider yourself a “car person”, or are you simply looking for a car that will get you to and from work every day?

 Consider a car lease

-If you don’t need a car on a full-time basis, you may want to consider leasing one instead.
-Something such as a Ford Ranger lease could save you money in the long-run, and is a great option for those that only need a car for a weekend trip away.
+If you don’t need a car on a full-time basis, you may want to consider leasing one instead, you could save you money in the long-run, and is a great option for those that only need a car for a weekend trip away.
 The short-term monthly cost of leasing is usually around 30-60% less than the monthly loan repayments you’d have to pay when buying a car and can sometimes allow you to drive a better quality and more modern car than you could afford to buy with your income.